seasonedcc/croods/docs/docs/the-actions.md

 #### Result

 The `return` of `fetch` will depend on if the request succeeds.
-If it does, you'll get the item/list when the Promise resolves and also the component will be rerendered with the new state.
+If it does, you'll get the item/list when the Promise resolves and the component will be rerendered with the new state.
 Otherwise the Promise will resolve to `false` and the component will be rerendered with the error message from the API:

 ```
 const { fetchingList, list, listError } = state